englercj/node-esl/README.md

     <dd>Called each time an event is picked up from FSW by the Client</dd>

     <dt><code>esl::event::EVENT_NAME(evt {esl.Event})</code></dt>
-    <dd>Each event where the "body" is actually an event is emitted on this channel where <Event-Name> is the Event's Name</dd>
+    <dd>Each event where the "body" is actually an event is emitted on this channel where EVENT_NAME is the Event's Event-Name header value</dd>

     <dt><code>esl::connect()</code></dt>
     <dd>The connection has connected to FSW, but has not authenticated.</dd>